Use this SleepFoundation.org link for the most current discount on Brooklyn Bedding mattress toppers

 Two-sided mattresses may also feel firmer if you simply flip it and use the side with less wear.
 Similarly, most models should be rotated head to foot every few months for more even wear, which can limit soft spots.

 If your efforts to make your bed more comfortable fail, purchasing a new mattress may be the ultimate solution to a better night’s sleep.
-Our best mattress guide can help you find a model that meets your needs and preferences.
+Guided by feedback from our product testing team, our best mattress picks can help you find a model that meets your needs and preferences.

 The Sleep Foundation editorial team is dedicated to providing content that meets the highest standards for accuracy and objectivity.
 Our editors and medical experts rigorously evaluate every article and guide to ensure the information is factual, up-to-date, and free of bias.

 The Sleep Foundation fact-checking guidelines are as follows: